 How does Freedom Debt Relief work?

-Freedom Debt Relief is a process that helps people get out of debt.
+It is a process that helps people get out of unsecured debt.
 It does this by working with creditors to reduce or eliminate interest rates, late fees, and other penalties.
 This makes the monthly payments more affordable, which allows people to pay off their debts faster.
 It also works to improve credit scores, so people can start rebuilding their finances after they’ve eliminated their debt.

 How does Freedom Debt Relief program work?

-It is designed to help people who are struggling with debt.
+It is designed to help people who are struggling with unsecured debt.
 The program works by negotiating with creditors to lower the amount of money that you owe.
-This can be done by consolidating your debts, making lump-sum payments, or reducing the interest rate on your debts.
-The goal of the program is to help you get out of debt and improve your financial situation.
+This can be done by talking to a Freedom’s certified debt consultant, and they will help make a program that suits your needs by consolidating your debts, making lump-sum payments, or reducing the interest rate on your debts.
+The program’s goal is to help you get out of debt and improve your financial situation.

 How does Freedom Debt Relief affect your credit?